 Then a cool thing happened.
 The thematic premise of the novel became clearer and clearer.
 When I hit a point of confusion, or a moment where I was questioning what to do, I went back to my critical reflexive which is grounded in setting.

-The biggest bump in the road was my original draft had a raid happening at an airport.
-But although this setting worked, it also didn’t really fit the theme.
+One detail that had started to bother me was the night raid.
+My earlier draft featured an airport setting, and although this setting technically worked, it also didn’t really fit the theme.
 Was the answer to this problem somehow in the setting?
-I tried changing it from an airport to a race track, and suddenly, more elements of the story ending fell into place.
+It took me awhile to make the decision, but ultimately I swapped the location from an airport to a race track, and suddenly, more elements of the story ending fell into place.

 The ending I wanted